If your squee-meter isn’t totally burnt out after Fox Village, it certainly will be, after we check out BUNNY ISLAND!

 Note: I bought my round-trip shinkansen tickets in advance and used my regular Suica card for the Mihara to Tadano-umi leg (although you can of course use your JR rail pass for both, if you have one).
 You can also buy a local Kure Line ticket to Tadano-umi at Mihara station.

-I used the Jorudan Train Route Finder to plan this trip, then took the train itinerary screen shots to the shinkansen ticket office at one of the JR stations in Tokyo and handed them to the ticket agent to make my reservations.
+Use the Train Finder website or download a free Japan Travel mobile app to your phone (I use Navitime Japan Travel) to plan your trip, then take the train itinerary screen shots to the shinkansen ticket office at one of the JR stations in Tokyo and hand them to the ticket agent to make your reservations.